 Upon their return home in 1976, they met with members of the Koinonia community and several people from across the U.S. and decided to create a new, independent organization called Habitat for Humanity International and to devote all their energies to eliminating poverty housing throughout the world.

 When they were forced to leave Habitat for Humanity International in early 2005, they founded a new organization called The Fuller Center for Housing to continue their calling by raising funds to assist low-income housing groups in developing affordable housing.

 Also in 2005, Linda co-authored “Woman to Woman Wisdom, Inspiration for Real Life” with Bettie Youngs and Donna Schuller.
 Maya Angelou praised the book, calling it: “Profound, a ‘must have’ book for legions of women.
 It is a tender work…and a serious one.”

 The Fullers were married close to five decades before his sudden and unexpected death in February 2009.
-They have four grown children and nine grandchildren who live in Georgia, Texas and Florida.
+They have four grown children and nine grandchildren who live in Georgia, Texas, Switzerland and Mexico.

 On June 20, 2011, Linda married Paul Degelmann of Americus, Ga.
 Linda remains active on Fuller Center build sites and continues to inspire volunteers, homeowner partners and countless others in her role as “The First Lady of Affordable Housing.”
 She and Paul often worked as a team on Fuller Center build sites as he embraced Linda’s mission to help families have simple, decent places to live.
 Paul passed away on March 6, 2021.